 The Fay Canyon Trail #53 goes just over a mile.
 The official trail ends at a split of two boxed canyons.

 The trail is wide and easy travel.

-A use-trail leads up to the arch.
-Be on the lookout.
-After you have seen the arch it is obvious, for first timers it blends in a bit.
-The trek up through scrub terrain seems like an extreme push for only 260 feet of elevation gain.
-The ruins beside the arch have very little Sinaguan connection.
-The Sinaguan Indians may have built in the area, but these ruins are definitely twentieth century.
-The arch is huge!
-Only ten feet from the protruding wall the arch appears flush.
-Spanning over ninety feet it stands only 15 feet max above the ground below.Coconino FS Reports
+A use-trail leads up to the arch at 0.6 mi.
+Be on the lookout as it blends in until you realize the huge arch.
+The trek up through scrub terrain gets the heart pumping for only 300 feet of elevation gain.
+Sinaguan Indians may have built in the area, but the ruins beside the arch are definitely twentieth century.
+Ten feet from the protruding wall the arch appears flush.
+It spans over ninety feet only 15 feet max above the ground below.

 Most people come to Fay Canyon to see the natural arch that's located just under a mile up the trail.
 But those who don't know about it usually walk right past it.
 Though the Fay Canyon Arch is by no means small, it looks so much like an ordinary rock overhang it's easy to glance right at it and not realize what you've seen.
 If you keep watching the rock wall to the north (right) side of the trail sooner or later you'll spot it.
 Then the short, steep trail up to the arch can be a little hard to locate too.